 Short-Term Job Adventures Vermont

 Dominating Vermont's geography are the Green Mountains, one of the oldest mountain ranges in the world.
 The region is well known for maple syrup, fine cheeses, pastoral landscapes, family farms and, of course, Ben & Jerry's.
 It is also considered to be one of the most rural states in the country, and as such, a real treasure for the outdoor enthusiast.

-Spring Lake Ranch Therapeutic Community House Advisors/Crew Leaders
+House Advisors/Crew Leaders

 A Day in the Life: The house advising job brings men and women, often recently out of college, to Spring Lake Ranch for six months to two years.
 Learn about becoming a shadow warrior or how the team contributes a steady stream of energy, creativity, enthusiasm and a willingness to give of themselves to the residents.

-University of Vermont Farmer Training Program Farm Apprentices (Certificate in Sustainable Farming)
+Farm Apprentices (Certificate in Sustainable Farming)

 Burlington (various farms in the region)